aung2phyowai/Fastball/README.md

-## Welcome to the Fastbool toolbox
+## Welcome to the Fastball toolbox; a new method that uses frequency tagging to measure oddball responses in EEG data.

-## Fastball is a new method that uses frequency tagging to measure oddball responses in EEG data.
+## The technique will allow you to measure MMN in single subjects in minutes.

-## The technique will allow you to measure MMN in single subjects in minutes
+## We will soon have the Psychopy code to allow you to run your experiment, and Matlab code to allow you to analyse your data.
+Both will be easily modifiable.
+Please bear with us while we finalise this toolbox, in the meantime if you have any questions about the Fastball toolbox please email George Stothart at the Unviersity of Bath, [Link](G.Stothart@bath.ac.uk)